iyissa/nbaapi_docs/docs/README.md

 ---
 home: true
-actionText: Get Started →
+actionText: Use case example →
 actionLink: /custom-components/

 features:
-- title: Admonitions and Tables
+- title: Reason Mapped API Clients
-  details: Uses google material icons and sortable tables
+  details: This is a package that works to take data from the NBA website in a simpler and more effective way than web scraping the website.
-- title: Charts and Math
+- title: Development Version
-  details: Leverage chartjs and katex
+  details: v1.1.11(Leverage chartjs and katex)
-- title: Diagramming tools
+- title: Endpoint Module
   details: Integrated with mermaid and plantuml
 footer: MIT Licensed | Copyright © 2019-present David Li
 ---

+### In comparison to web scraping the NBA website, this package works to extract data more quickly and efficiently ###

+## Installation

+To install:

+`pip install nba-api`

 ## Disclaimer

-This repo has installed `vuepress-theme-cool@1.3.1`
+This package is excellent work that has been done by [rforbes](https://pypi.org/user/rforbes/) and [swar](https://pypi.org/user/swar/)

+I am simply a technical writer seeking to make this documentation more accessible

+The Github repo can be found [here](https://github.com/swar/nba_api)

+Thank you :)

 [![Build Status](https://travis-ci.org/FriendlyUser/vuepress-theme-cool-starter.svg?branch=master)](https://travis-ci.org/FriendlyUser/vuepress-theme-cool-starter)
 ## ReadMe

 This is an example of how to use the `vuepress-theme-cool` vuepress theme, look into docs for example files.

-## Installation and Running

-To install:

-`npm install`

-To run:

-`npm run docs:dev`

 ## Customization